handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 This allows you to:

 - Enable or disable sorting depending on specified conditions.
 For example, you can disable sorting for very large data sets.
-- Implement your own UI.
-For example, you can let the end user sort data by clicking on external buttons.
+- Trigger sorting depending on the state of another component in your application.
+For example, you can let the end user sort data by clicking on buttons outside of the grid.
-- Control sorting from outside of Handsontable.
-For example, you can trigger sorting depending on the state of another component in your application.

 ::: only-for react

-To learn how to access Handsontable's API methods, see:
+To learn how to access Handsontable's API methods, see this guide:
 [Instance methods](@/guides/getting-started/react-methods.md).

 :::